ProjectPhase/SvenDekker/_pages/Multi-material 3D printing.md

 feature_row2:
   - image_path: /assets/Images/Research.jpeg
     alt: "research"
-    title: "Sub-Product 1"
+    title: "Sub-Product 1: Research and Requirements Specification"
-    excerpt: 'In sub-product 1, an analysis will be conducted to address the research questions outlined in Plan of Approach, Chapter 2'
+    excerpt: 'In sub-product 1: Research and Requirements Specification, an analysis will be conducted to address the research questions outlined in Plan of Approach, Chapter 2'
     url: /multi-material 3d printing/sub-product 1/
     btn_label: "Read More"
     btn_class: "btn--primary"